ClaireaLLL/computing-work/The Masqueraded truth.md

   "What.
 Did you see.
 Just now?"
 Zion began shaking her violently, demanding for the answers.
   *What's his problem?* Lilth started to question.
   "I don't remember a thing... but what was that image in my head just now?
 Was that... death?"
   "Good job Lilth, that's a good girl."
-Zion nodded his head and pulled Lilth into a tight embrace.
-"Good, you've done well..."
-Zion's mellow voice trailed off as Lilth went into his arms.
-She
+Zion nodded and pulled Lilth into a tight embrace.
+"Good job, you've done well..."
+Zion's mellow voice trailed off as Lilth fell into his arms in a daze.

+  "AHHHHHHH where the heck am I?"
+Lilth sprang out of bed.
+  "AHHHHHHH this isn't my room..."
+  "AHHHHHHH Who's clothes am I in?!"
+  "Ugh, could you shut up?"
+A teenage girl around her age broke into her room.
+  "I'm really sorry, uh..."
+Lilth got off the bed and approached her.
+  "Don't touch me!
+UUUeegH!
+(Very strange screech) My makeup's fresh!"
+  "I-"
+  "What?
+Why are you looking at me like this?
+Oh, ya jealous?"
+The trying girl twirlled her fringe around her finger, making pityful faces at Lilth.
+  Flustter

-  (DONT EDIT MY STORY NORMIES LET ME WRITE THE WHOLE THING) >:(= (And also this story is in Lilth's perspective and the dude is just an ass AND IM MAKING THIS AN EDGY STORY)
+  (DONT EDIT MY STORY LET ME WRITE THE WHOLE THING) >:(= (And also this story is in Lilth's perspective and the dude is just an ass AND IM MAKING THIS AN EDGY STORY)